 Any death caused by negligence, error, or improper action by another person is legally considered a wrongful death according to Arizona state law.
 The causes of these types of deaths range from medical malpractice to falls to car accidents.
 Statistics show that there are dozens of wrongful deaths per year in the state of Arizona alone.

 While each state recognizes the seriousness and the increasing prevalence of wrongful deaths, specific details of each state’s wrongful death laws vary slightly.
 Arizona is no exception.
 Learn more here about wrongful death claims in Arizona, how its laws address and define them, and what some of the leading causes of wrongful death are in Arizona.

-In 2017, preventable accidents ranked as the number three leading cause of death in the United States.
-According to these statistics, only heart disease and cancer had higher death rates than unintentional incidents that resulted in a person’s death.
+According to the Centers for Disease Control (CDC), in 2021, preventable accidents ranked as the number four leading cause of death in the United States.
+Accidents have long ranked as the third leading cause of death but only moved down the list in recent years due to COVID-19-related deaths.
 Preventable accidents may not have been the number one cause of death nationwide, but accidental injury contributed significantly to the high death rates of specific age groups.

-The Center for Disease Control reported in 2017 that inadvertent injury was the number one cause of death for U.S. citizens aged 1–44.
+The CDC reported in 2019 that inadvertent injury was the number one cause of death for U.S. citizens aged 1–44.
 Accidental injury also ranked as the number three cause of death for the 45–64 age group and the number seven cause for the 65 and over group.

 Figures from the National Safety Council show that motor vehicle accidents were the number three cause of preventable injury-related deaths in Arizona at the time of these statistics.
 The data reported 14.5 vehicle-related deaths per 100,000 people living in the state, and only poisoning and falling surpassed the mortality rates for such accidents.